Bschlin/Python-Student-Manager/README.md

 # Python-Student-Manager
-Student Management app using Python and Flask
+Student Management app using Python and Flask.
 Use of Class Inheritance, Polymorphism, and Modularity taken into account